Do 217N-1

 Conclusions

 This conversion kit is not for the faint of heart as it does require taking a razor saw to various donor kit parts.
 It also will help if you have had some experience working with vacuformed parts and photoetch.
-All that having been said there is nothing inherently difficult to deal with.
+If you don't want to deal with the vacuformed parts then get the LSM set.
 The vacuformed parts are from a good heavy stock and will be much easier to work with than many vacuformed kits.
 It's really your only choice if you want this aircraft in this scale, there was an all vacuform kit by MPM but it would be much more work than required for this set.
 I would certainly recommend this conversion to anyone with a medium level of modeling experience.

 Links to kit build or reviews

-A review of the base model can be found here. and another review of this set is here.
+A review of the base model can be found here

 References